 The question is not how to find the best Car, Truck or RV GPS, but rather how to choose the right one for you.
-Clearly someone who most commonly drives a commute work will be satisfied with a basic navigating system while a truck driver who drives all over the country and can only use specific roads will need to buy a highly specialised device.
-Before you go out and spend a considerable amount on the best most high-techs GPS device available, maybe you need to sit back and take a few minutes make an informed decision and save you lots of money because you have bought a GPS with a lot of extra features that you’re never going to use.
+Clearly, someone who most commonly drives a commuting work will be satisfied with a basic navigating system while a truck driver who drives all over the country and can only use specific roads will need to buy a highly specialised device.
+Before you go out and spend a considerable amount on the best most high-tech GPS device available, maybe you need to sit back and take a few minutes make an informed decision and save you lots of money because you have bought a GPS with a lot of extra features that you’re never going to use.
 In the following few paragraphs we will talk about a few ideas on how to constrain your list of possible GPS devices.

 Let’s take traffic jams for example.
 There are several GPS units that feature real-time traffic updates and can offer you an alternative route within seconds.
 Then for someone who earns his money by driving another useful feature could be detailed maps of several states.
-Besides these you also have to decide what is the basic setup you want (touch screen, Bluetooth connection).
+Besides these, you also have to decide what is the basic setup you want (touch screen, Bluetooth connection).
 You need to make sure that you know both your basic and ‘premium’ needs so you won’t buy a product lacking in either of these areas.

 Once you have set your eyes on the desired set of features, it is time to do your homework, which are a few hours of research.
-People are paid to use a product and see what is good and bad about it, so you don’t have to suffer with a model that seemed fine, but ultimately left you on the side of the road.
-Read these reviews and try to find ones that describe situation that you face daily.
+People are paid to use a product and see what is good and bad about it, so you don’t have to suffer from a model that seemed fine but ultimately left you on the side of the road.
+Read these reviews and try to find ones that describe the situation that you face daily.
 This way you can’t go wrong.

 The last factor is budget, it always is.
 You need to maximize the use of a GPS device and utilize every feature it has otherwise it was just money thrown out the window.
 You don’t need to have a speed limit display if you only drive in the same city, so don’t pay for that.
 Take the time to find the device that suits your needs the best and still comes at a fair price.
 The secret to finding the best car GPS is patience, preparedness and background knowledge.